newrelic-experimental/newrelic-snowflake-integration/README.md

 ### Credentials

-Credential values must be supplied for `account` (your Snowflake account identifier in the format `<account_locator>.<region_id>` or `<account_locator>.<region_id>.<cloud>` e.g. `xy12345.us-east-2`), `user`, `password` & `role` as plain-text strings, unless obfuscation is enabled in which case supply the obfuscated string values for each property.
+Credential values must be supplied for `account` (your Snowflake account identifier in the format `<account_locator>.<region_id>` or `<account_locator>.<region_id>.<cloud>` e.g. `xy12345.us-east-2`), `user`, `password` & `role` as plain-text strings, unless obfuscation is enabled in which case supply the obfuscated string values for each property. `privateKey` must be supplied but can be kept as an empty string if useKeyPairAuth equals false, otherwise, `user` and `password` will be ignored and the private key used instead on connection handshake.

 ```